Five tips for greater social media engagement

 - Increase post comments in July by 15% compared to the previous month, from 265 to 305 comments

 ...is so specific that you can set a clear plan to achieve it.
-One tactic for doing this is by writing strong call to actions (CTAs) that encourage commenting, or publishing content that evokes discussion.
+One tactic for doing this is by writing strong call-to-actions (CTAs) that encourage commenting, or publishing content that evokes discussion.

 2. The 80/20 rule

 While social media is a great platform for selling, you can’t simply allow your feed to be a constant stream of sales pitches masquerading as social posts.
 This is one of the most common mistakes that I see companies make.
-The chances of significant audience and engagement growth with this approach is minimal.
+The chances of significant audience and engagement growth with this approach are minimal.
 Remember, all the basic principles of marketing still apply to social media.

 Following the 80/20 rule often works well.
 Roughly 80% of your social media posts should be providing real value for your audience - whether that be inspiring, educating, or entertaining content - or offering solutions to their problems.
 Only around 20% of posts should explicitly promote your business or products.